annareej/rpg-battlemap/README.md

 It is common for Dungeon Masters or Game Master running tabletop roleplaying games (TTRPG) to simulate and keep track combat encounters with a battlemap or grid.
 Grid usually is made from 5x5 ft. squares.
 Player and non player characters are usually marked with tokens or miniatures.

 The software will generated a grid of squares with given width and heigth.
-Tokens can be created to grid and can be moved with mouse.
+Tokens can be created to grid and can be moved with mouse and arrow keys.

 ## Project